chris-creditdesign/nature-hiv-milestones/README.md

 - Add cell to cell transmission
-- Make cell die after budding
+- Add pa11y test
+- Add eslint test

 - Update SVG to just provide coordinates - can be rendered in canvas or svg.
 Does the svg have to be added to the page?
-- Add pa11y test
 - Remove modernizr
 - No js class on body?
 - Re do CSS as BEM